 Vol. 151, No. 26 — December 27, 2017

-Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 42(2) of the Canada National Parks Act (see footnote a), makes the annexed Order Amending the National Historic Sites of Canada Order.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 60 (see footnote a) of the Controlled Drugs and Substances Act (see footnote b), considering that it is necessary in the public interest, makes the annexed Order Amending Schedule I to the Controlled Drugs and Substances Act (123l-ioflupane).

 Coming into Force